Sithu-BinaryLab/nintendo-app/README.md

 ## Description

 `Nintendo` is a Next.js-based web application (version 15.3.3) that follows the atomic design pattern for structuring UI components.
 It uses `Shadcn` for accessible and customizable UI components, `TailwindCSS` (version 4) for styling, and `Lucide Icons` for icons.
-The project includes Storybook for component development and testing, with biome for linting and formatting.

 ---

 ## Installation